moiexpositoalonsolab/grenepipe/README.md

 ### Report

+Many tools report their output statistics via [MultiQC](https://multiqc.info/).
+We store the resulting `html` file in `qc/multiqc.html` for each run.

 We also offer to automatically generate a Snakemake report for a run of the pipeline

     snakemake --directory my-test --report my-test/report.html